bem-site/bem-method/faq/faq.en.md

 `i-bem.js` is not meant to replace any general-purpose framework, such as jQuery.

-`i-bem.js` allows you to
+`i-bem.js` allows you to:

-* Develop a web interface in terms of blocks, elements, modifiers
+* Develop a web interface in terms of blocks, elements, modifiers.
-* Integrate JavaScript code with templates and BEM-style CSS rules
+* Integrate JavaScript code with templates and BEM-style CSS rules.
 * Describe the logic of a block as a set of states.

 ## Why should I avoid using nested selectors?

-BEM is all about independent blocks.
-Nested selectors increase coupling within the code and make code reuse impossible.
+The main idea behind BEM is having independent blocks.
+[Nested selectors](http://thesassway.com/beginner/the-inception-rule) increase code coupling and make reuse impossible.
 This is in contradiction to the BEM principles.

-The BEM methodology allows nested selectors, but recommends keeping their use to a minimum.
+The BEM methodology does allow using selectors like this, but we recommend keeping them to a minimum.

-For instance, nesting is appropriate for changing elements depending on the state of a block or its assigned theme.
+For example, nesting is appropriate if you need to change elements relative to the state of the block or the theme set:

 ```css
 .nav_hovered .nav__link